error-surface/Inspired/README.md

 ## Dataset

 The project uses the Sentiment140 dataset `training.1600000.processed.noemoticon.csv`, which contains 1.6 million labeled tweets.
 A subset (10%) of the data is randomly sampled for training and testing.
+However, the dataset is not included in the repository so you need to download it from elsewhere.

 #### Data Preprocessing